okstate-library/docs/EZproxy/local-accounts.md

 EZproxy uses OSU's central authentication to authenticate most of its users.
 For special case, e.g., temporary programs or students in remote programs, etc., we create local users.

 #### Boundaries
-The process begins when a patron who does not have typical Okey credentials needs access to library resources.
+The process begins when a patron who does not have typical OKEY credentials needs access to library resources.

 #### Outputs
 Local accounts in EZproxy and temporary accounts in Alma.
-A user should use the same username and password accross all library resources.
+A user should use the same username and password across all library resources.

 #### Inputs
 1. Access to EZproxy's `LocalAccounts.txt` file.